-Taneycomo (Table Rock tailwater) Fishing Report Updated 10/28/24 The discharges and stream levels have been near normal for most of the past week.
+Taneycomo (Table Rock tailwater) Fishing Report Updated 11/19/24 The discharges and stream levels have settled down and you should be able to find some good conditions.
+Good hatches are taking place.
 Watch the discharge schedule carefully and plan your trip accordingly.
 Discharges and stream levels are giving angler’s some good wading time below the dam.
 Good cream and red or blood midges, Cinnamon Caddis and lots of Blue-winged olive hatches are taking place.
 Our sculpin streamers are working good.

 Fly and Gear ordering and delivery: We can get flies to you within two to three business days from the time you place your order via Priority Mail.
 If you provide a budget for flies, we will select them to match the budget and get them to you on time for your trip.
 Please see the bottom of this column for ordering options.